 It also has the ancillary benefit of ensuring that people see the event in a different light.
 If I pay $99 for an event, it’s easy for me to cancel my trip and not stress over it.
 That’s harder to do when I’ve paid much more.

 Small is relative.
 For some people a 200 person event is small.
 For others a 20 person event is small.

 When I thought about it, and the reason we went down from 70 to 45, I was doing the math on how many interactions are required for each person to meet with every other person.

 As you likely know – with every person you add, the connections grow exponentially.

 But keeping it small and ensures that the people you curated get the most from the others you curated.
 To me, that’s the winning formula.

 Some people need naps.
 Not everyone is an extrovert.
 Not everyone thrives in groups.

-Creating hours and hours of free time allows people to set-select how they want to use it – from one-on-one meetings to group hangouts to play time in the pool (that also becomes a place for more Q & A).
+Creating 9 hours of free time for the four hours of highly engaged time allows people to self-select how they want to use it – from one-on-one meetings to group hangouts to play time in the pool (that also becomes a place for more Q & A).

 So those are the ten guiding principles that led me to create an event where discussions are held in the pool each morning, where there are lunch groups, where there is five or more hours of free time daily, all held at a five-star, all-inclusive resort in Cabo San Lucas.